 Interesting Fact: Peeling the skin off of Butternut squash is one of the most difficult tasks one can face in the kitchen.
 To save yourself time and sore muscles, simply poke holes in the squash with a fork, place in a microwave-safe container, and microwave on high for 5 minutes.
 Peeling has never been easier.

 Growers Tip: When growing Butternut Squash, make sure you have enough space.
 This vining plant can produce vines that extend up to 15 feet long.

-Sweet Potatoes: Have you ever had sweet potato fries or pie?
-If you answered yes, then you are likely well acquainted with the sweet and savory flavors of this fantastic fall tuber.
-The sweet potato is known for a natural sweetness reminiscent of vanilla, pumpkin, and butternut squash, and has a rough, starchy texture that breaks down into a creamy and fluffy puree that can be prepared for soups, pies, pancakes, and desserts.
-These copper and orange colored root vegetables can be sliced, diced, baked, roasted, fried, and even turned into noodles.
+Have you ever had sweet potato fries or pie?
+If you answered yes, then you are likely well-acquainted with the sweet and savory flavors of this fantastic fall tuber.
+The sweet potato is known for a natural sweetness reminiscent of vanilla, pumpkin, and butternut squash.
+Its rough, starchy texture breaks down into a creamy puree that can be prepared for soups, pies, pancakes, and desserts.
+These copper and orange-colored root vegetables can be sliced, diced, baked, roasted, fried, and even turned into noodles.
 The sweet potato is one of those rare vegetables that can be eaten for all three meals of the day.

 Interesting Fact: Sweet potatoes should not be refrigerated.
 The cold temperatures can cause them to lose their color and will affect the flavor.
 Instead, store in a cool dry place for up to 7 days.